milesstanfield/ng2mean/README.md

 # Introduction
-The following provides documentation on how to setup and host a production ready MEAN app with Angular2 (beta)
+The following provides documentation on how to setup a production ready MEAN app with Angular2 on Heroku<br><br>
 - written in Typescript
 - bootstrapped with angular-cli
 - bundled with Webpack